Chemistry for today and tomorrow: from bench to market

-Students will achieve a broad understanding of modern chemistry techniques, such as nanomaterials and flow chemistry, and their applications through hands-on experience in the laboratory, discussions with experts and group activities.
+Students will achieve a broad understanding of modern chemistry techniques, such as nanomaterials and polymeric semiconductors, and their applications through hands-on experience in the laboratory, discussions with experts and group activities.
 Students will also learn of the increasing challenges which face research and industrial chemists and how these challenges are being addressed as we move forward to the future.

 Teaching in lectures and tutorials will be supplemented with guest lectures from industry experts, hands-on experience in Queen Mary’s cutting-edge research laboratories and a field trip in London to explore the history and future of chemistry as a science.

 This course aims to broaden students’ understanding of modern chemistry and prepare them for what the future of chemistry will look like.
 It will be of interested to undergraduate students of chemistry who would appreciate more context for their studies, as well as students intending to pursue a career in chemistry.

 The course will be assessed by a combination of in-class / laboratory assessment and team work allowing students to develop skills which will help them progress their careers in chemistry.

 Teaching and learning

 The course consists of a combination of lectures, workshops, a field trip and laboratory experience in Queen Mary’s cutting edge laboratories.